antarctica/packer-vm-templates/README.md

 ## OVA files

-[OVA files](http://en.wikipedia.org/wiki/Open_Virtualization_Format) [1] are produced as part of the packer build process and retained for more generic purposes, however they are still configured for use with Vagrant (i.e. they contain a vagrant user).
+[OVA files](http://en.wikipedia.org/wiki/Open_Virtualization_Format) [1] are produced as part of the packer build process and retained for more generic purposes.
+These images are a by-product of creating Vagrant base boxes, they therefore are configured with a vagrant user etc.

-These artefacts are freely available by request, contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+These artefact's are freely available by request, contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

 [1] An OVA produces a single file at a smaller file size than a OVF package, making it preferable for distribution.

 ## Build environment

-The following software versions were used to produce the latest released artefacts:
+The following software versions were used to produce the latest released artefact's:

 * VirtualBox: version `4.3.26` with version `4.3.26` of the VirtualBox Guest Additions
 * VMware: version `7.1.1` (and bundled VMware Tools version)